 Make sure to designate your beneficiaries

-If you’re an active member, you will need to complete two beneficiary forms: one for Life insurance (with Great-West Life) and one for AD&D (with Chubb).
-If you’re a retiree, you only need to fill out the Great-West Life form (for Life insurance).
+If you’re an active member, you will need to complete two beneficiary forms: one for Life insurance (with Canada Life) and one for AD&D (with Chubb).
+If you’re a retiree, you only need to fill out the Canada Life form (for Life insurance).

 Please note, if you are appointing a minor (under age 18) as a beneficiary, then you will also need to complete the section on Trustee designation on these forms.

 You can find the appropriate beneficiary designation forms on Cowan’s Member Access site.